4.3 Metadata

 For data description, there are many possibilities to enter free text in common metadata fields.
 For consistency reasons, it is essential that the ingest staff choose certain notations.
 Here are some examples:

-• Which CMM version does your repository applies to?
+- Which CMM version does your repository apply to?

 4.3.4 Checks on metadata in ingest